SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Unless is a conditional just like 'if' but works on the inverse logic.
 Parameters:
 - expr(expression) Condition to evaluate

+## ~video_metadata_by_player_id
+Returns the metadata of a video by player id.
+Only works for videos files that allow embedding, sharing, and tracking.
+Parameters:
+- request(id) Request object, {id: long, domain: string}.
+Id is required.
+Domain is optional and will override the default domain of the video share url.

 ## ~video_player
 A video player